EJSnow

 Drives - Crucial MX500 500GB 2.5" SSD (4/5) + Western Digital Blue 1TB 2.5" 5400RPM HDD (2/5)

 Also stolen from the redstone pc.
-The SSD is alright but not that fast because of SATA.
+The SSD is Fine™ (it is honestly very solid though).
 The HDD is kinda slow but it's okay for mass data storage.

 Case - Montech Air 100 ARGB (5/5) - $69.90